 MOC Pro Tip - When you are buying curry leaves, look for leaves that are fresh green, unbruised, and not too big.
 Stores sell sprigs of packaged curry leaves, and most recipes will call for individual leaves.
 So you can discard the stem.

-Here are few ways to store curry leaves and extend their shelf life:
+Here are a few ways to store curry leaves and extend their shelf life:

 - Refrigerate curry leaves in an airtight container, wrapped in paper towels to absorb any excess moisture and they will stay good for 2 weeks